AbhishekVyasGit/Weather-Discord-Bot/README.md

 To use this bot, invite it to your Discord server and simply send a message containing "ping."
 The bot will respond with "Pong!" immediately.

-## Configuration

-Before using this bot, you need to configure it by replacing `'YOUR_BOT_TOKEN_HERE'` with your actual Discord bot token.

-## Deployment

-You can deploy this bot to a server or a hosting platform of your choice.
-Be sure to keep your bot token secure and avoid sharing it publicly or exposing it in your code repositories.

-## Conclusion

-The "Ping Pong Bot" is a basic example of a Discord bot using `discord.js`.
-You can use this as a starting point to build more complex bots with additional features and commands.